Skip to Content

 The trails begins at the visitor centre and there’s a relatively gentle uphill section before you reach the base of the hill.
 Then the fun begins…

-This is one of several trails that regularly features in guides to the best hikes in Ireland, and the result is that it can be mobbed at times, so arrive early.
+This is one of several trails that regularly features in guides to great hikes in Ireland, and the result is that it can be mobbed at times, so arrive early.

 • Difficulty: Moderate to strenuous